-AGRADE applicants must have a cumulative grade point average (GPA) of 3.50 or better.
-Applicants are also expected to have performed at a superior level in the major, as determined by the department, and the required GPA in the major shall not be less than 3.6 at the time of application.
+AGRADE applicants must have a cumulative grade point average (GPA) of 3.30 or better.
+Applicants are also expected to have performed at a superior level in the major, as determined by the department.

 Students may elect a minimum of three and a maximum of 16 AGRADE credits.
 These will be used to complete the baccalaureate degree as well as to serve as the beginning of graduate study.
 Upon formal admission to a master's degree program, AGRADE courses are treated as if they were graduate credits transferred from a graduate program at another university.
 The remaining graduate credits required for the master's degree will be earned in the usual manner following formal admission to the graduate program.

 The college's AGRADE program is administered by the Graduate Office of the College of Liberal Arts and Sciences.
 The college's Graduate Office accepts students to the AGRADE program upon recommendations from departments and processes all necessary forms to make sure that students receive credit for the graduate level AGRADE courses that they may take during their undergraduate years.
 Departments will also monitor the progress of AGRADE students, and advise them about coursework and when to apply for their graduate program of choice.